TamirG765/NLP-Clustering-Project/README.md

     ```

 ## Running the Application
-**Note:** Ensure that the virtual environment remains activated while running the application.
+**Note:** Make sure that the virtual environment remains activated while running the application.

 1. **Navigate to the FastAPI App Directory**:
     Open a terminal window and navigate to the directory where FastAPI app is located: